-There is not much information regarding pedunculated uterine fibroids available on the internet.
+There is not much written about pedunculated uterine fibroids on the internet.
 Therefore, we wanted to explore this topic on our blog.
-Pedunculated uterine leiomyomas are not much different from sessile fibroids in terms of symptoms and treatments but the manner in which they are attached to the uterus is what sets them apart.
+When comparing sessile vs. pedunculated uterine fibroids, they are not much different in terms of symptoms and treatments, but it is the way in which they are attached to the uterus is what sets them apart.
 In rare instances, the stalk can become twisted and cause a fibroid torsion.
 This is an extremely rare occurrence and happens only to pedunculated fibroids.

 What Is a Pedunculated Fibroid?

-Pedunculated fibroids are fibroids that grow on peduncles (stems or stalks) attached to the uterus.
+Pedunculated fibroids are fibroids that are attached to the uterus by a thin stem .
+Think of a lollipop with the fibroid being the round end and the stick the thin connection to the rest of the uterus.
 Pedunculated fibroids that grow from the outside of the uterus into the pelvis are called pedunculated subserosal fibroids while those that grow towards the uterine cavity are pedunculated submucosal fibroids.

 Uterine fibroids are abnormal growths in the uterus affecting two out of three women of fertile age and are even more common in African-American women.
 They originate from the middle layer of the uterus and consist of smooth muscle cells and connective tissue.
 A peduncle (stalk) is made of the same smooth muscle cells as fibroid nodes and can vary in diameter from 5 mm to 10 cm.
 As a rule, the diameter of the stalk is not greater than half of the diameter of the fibroid.
 If there is no stalk present, the fibroid is defined as a sessile fibroid.